In today’s review, we’re going to look at Cloudflare, one of the most popular content delivery networks (CDNs) available right now.

 So we know that Cloudflare has more than enough data centers around the world, but what else does it have to offer?

-Their free plan also includes protection against DDoS (Distributed Denial of Service) attacks, and you also get shared SSL certificates included too.
+Their free plan also includes protection against DDoS attacks (Distributed Denial of Service) attacks, and you also get shared SSL certificates included too.

 Here’s what means in real life: